opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Function `blacklistCollateral(address _collateral) external`

-whitelist a collateral address, can only be called by owner
+allows the owner to blacklist a collateral address

-function can only be called by owner
+can only be called from the owner address

 #### Parameters: